verrazzano/docs/content/en/docs/uninstall/backup/rancher.md

     EOF
     ```

-2. For rancher-backup, the pods will be created in the `cattle-resources-system` namespace.
+2. For `rancher-backup`, the pods will be created in the `cattle-resources-system` namespace.

     ```shell
     # Sample of pods running after enabling the rancherBackup component